sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 >NOTE: Given the technical knowledge required to deploy and maintain on Kubernetes, teams without these resources should contact their Sourcegraph representative at [sales@sourcegraph.com](mailto:sales@sourcegraph.com) to discuss alternative deployment options.

+### Local machines

-## Non-production environments on local machines
+**For setting up non-production environments on local machines.**

   - [Docker Compose](docker-compose/index.md) - A deployment option using Docker Compose
   - [Docker Single Container](docker-single-container/index.md) - A deployment option using a single Docker container
   - [Minikube](single-node/minikube.md) - A deployment option using Minikube with Docker container
+  - [Sourcegraph App (Experimental)](../../app/index.md) - A standalone application for local development and experimentation

+### ARM / ARM64 support

+Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.

 ---

-## ARM / ARM64 support

-Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.

 ## Reference repositories

-Sourcegraph provides reference repositories with branches corresponding to the version of Sourcegraph you wish to deploy for each supported deployment type.
-The reference repository contains everything you need to spin up and configure your instance depending on your deployment type, which also assists in your upgrade process going forward.
+Sourcegraph provides reference repositories with branches matching the version you want to deploy.
+Follow the installation and configuration docs for your deployment type to spin up and configure your instance using the reference repo.

-For more information, please read [our docs on setting up your own copy of the reference repository](repositories.md) for deploying purpose, and then follow the installation and configuration docs for your specific deployment type.
+The reference repo contains everything needed to deploy and upgrade Sourcegraph.
+See the [docs](repositories.md) on setting up your repo copy for more details.

 ## Configuration

-Configuration at the deployment level focuses on ensuring your Sourcegraph deployment runs optimally, based on the size of your repositories and the number of users.
-You can find your instance size using the size chart in our [Instance Size docs](instance-size.md).
-Configuration options will vary based on the type of deployment you choose.
+Configuration focuses on ensuring your Sourcegraph deployment operates optimally, based on the size of your repositories and number of users.

+Your instance size can be found using the size chart in our [Instance Size docs](instance-size.md).
+Configuration options will vary based on the chosen deployment.
 Consult the specific configuration deployment sections for additional information.

-Sourcegraph also provides a [resource estimator](resource_estimator.md) to help predict and plan the required resource for your deployment.
-This tool ensures you provision appropriate resources to scale your instance.
+Sourcegraph also provides a [resource estimator](resource_estimator.md) to help predict and plan required resources for deployment.

-In addition you can review our [configuration docs](../config/index.md) for overall Sourcegraph configuration.
+You can also review our [configuration docs](../config/index.md) for overall Sourcegraph configuration.

 ## Operation

-In general, operation activities for your Sourcegraph deployment will consist of storage management, database access, database migrations, and backup and restore.
+In general, operational activities for your Sourcegraph deployment will consist of:

+- Storage management
+- Database access
+- Database migrations
+- Backup and restore
+-
 Details are provided with the instructions for each deployment type.

 ## Monitoring

-Sourcegraph provides a number of options to monitor the health and usage of your deployment.
-While high-level guidance is provided as part of your deployment type, you can also review our [Observability docs](../observability/index.md) for more detailed instruction.
+Sourcegraph provides monitoring options to track the health and usage of your deployment.
+While general guidance is provided for your deployment type, you can also review the [Observability docs](../observability/index.md) for more detailed instructions.

 ## Upgrades

-A new version of Sourcegraph is released every month (with patch releases in between as needed).
-We actively maintain the two most recent monthly releases of Sourcegraph.
-The [changelog](../../CHANGELOG.md) provides all information related to any changes that are/were in a release.
+Sourcegraph releases a new version every month (with patch releases as needed).
+The project maintains the two most recent monthly releases.
+The [changelog](../../CHANGELog.md) details all changes in each release.

-Depending on your current version and the version you are looking to upgrade, there may be specific upgrade instruction and requirements.
-Checkout the [Upgrade docs](../updates/index.md) for additional information and instructions.
+Upgrade instructions and requirements depend on your current version and desired upgrade.
+See the [upgrade docs](../updates/index.md) for details.

 ## External services